SynxEU/Poke-Ability-Gen/README.md

 ![img.png](img.png)

-## 📋 TO:DO
+## 📋 TODO
-- [x] Add every Pokémon ability (I can find) to the JSON file
+- [x] Add all known Pokémon abilities (I can find) to the JSON file
 - [x] Add presets for ban lists

 ## ⛔ Issues/Missing abilities
-If you have any issues with the program please put it under the [Issues page](https://github.com/SynxEU/Poke-Ability-Gen/issues) \
+Please submit an issue on the [Issues page](https://github.com/SynxEU/Poke-Ability-Gen/issues) if you encounter bugs or issues \
-If there is any missing abilities please contact me on discord: **synx_eu**
+If there are any missing abilities, feel free to contact me on Discord: **synx_eu**

+## ⚖️ LICENSE
+This project is using [MIT LICENSE](https://github.com/SynxEU/Poke-Ability-Gen/blob/master/LICENSE)

 ## 🙋 Author
 Made by **SynxEU** \